ID0NTMIND/rsschool-cv/README.md

 ### Work experience:

 I have six months of experience working as a data engineer, developing a data warehouse for a large state-owned enterprise, as well as University and personal web development projects and more.

+### Education:
+This year I received a bachelor's degree from ITMO University, majoring in information systems and technologies.
+I also studied at the *Hexlet* resource as a JavaScript developer, I have several *Stepic * certificates for web development courses.

+### Languages:
+My native language is Russian.
+But I can speak and read technical literature in English fluently, and my English proficiency was rated B2 at the University